BarakChamo/frontend-automation/steps/step-6/README.md

 # Workshop Excercise

+- Run docker machine and evaluate it's IP parameters

-Go ahead and run the docker container now, access it in the browser once it's up to see that it's working.
+- Run the docker container in `development` mode, exposing it's port `8080` to the local machine's port `80`

+- Open the machine's ip in your local browser to test the container is running properly.